Fill your College Details

 Computer Architecture and Organization are fundamental concepts in designing computer systems, each focusing on different aspects of system functionality and implementation.

-Whereas Computer Organization focuses on the internal structure and operational units of a system.
-It encompasses the physical arrangement of components and the interconnections that achieve the architectural specifications.
-This aspect is concerned with the realization of the abstract model presented by the architecture, detailing how the system is implemented.
-It includes the design of data paths, control units, and memory hierarchies, among other components, that determine the efficiency and performance of the system.
+While Computer Organization is concerned with the internal organization and functional components of a system.
+It involves the physical design of components as well as the interconnections that realize the architectural requirements.
+This aspect is concerned with the realization of the conceptual model formed by the architecture and defines how the system is realized.
+It includes the data path design, control units, and memory hierarchies, among other features, that constitute the efficiency and performance of the system.

 Basic Components of a Computer System